Pranjal-githubX/Me/README.md

-- 👋 Hi, I’m @Pranjal-githubX
+- 👋 Hi, I’m ...
+Pranjal
 - 👀 I’m interested in ...Programming and building😀
 - 🌱 I’m currently learning ...
-Backend and Skilling myself in other aspects😉
+Backend and gaining skills in other aspects also😉
 - 📫 How to reach me ...
-Twitter: @Pranjal_inX 🦜
+Twitter: @Pranjal_inX ; Mail: pranjaltomar132@gmail.com🦜
 - ⚡ Fun fact: ...
 Started Programming in 7th class😁
+- 🩷 Hobbie:  Reading non-fictional Books 📖
+                                             ~Pranjal-githubX